runningcode/gradle-doctor/docs/configuration.md

        * The level at which to warn when a build spends more than this percent garbage collecting.
        */
       GCWarningThreshold = 0.10f
        /**
+       * The level at which to fail when a build spends more than this percent garbage collecting.
+       */
+      GCFailThreshold = 0.9f
+      /**
        * Print a warning to the console if we spend more than this amount of time with Dagger annotation processors.
        */